Tyrannosaurinae: History of discovery

 From 1977 to 2009 saw the publications of several genera.
 In Asia they include Shanshanosaurus (1977), Maleevosaurus (1992), and Raptorex (2009), while in North America saw Nanotyrannus (1988), Dinotyrannus and Stygivenator (1995).
 These genera, however are controversial as the remains of these animals are immature or juvenile individuals.
-As of 2021 it is widely understood that the Asian specimens are early growth stages of Tarbosaurus, while the North American specimens are those of Tyrannosaurus.
+With the exception of Nanotyrannus (now recovered as an eutyrannosaurian outside Tyrannosauridae) and possibly Raptorex, it is widely assumed that the Asian specimens are early growth stages of Tarbosaurus, whereas the North American specimens are those of Tyrannosaurus.

 Valid genera would not be named until the 2010s, where in 2011 announced the publication of Teratophoneus by Thomas D. Carr and colleagues.
 The fossils were first found in the Kaiparowits Formation of southern Utah.
 Later, fossils from the same formation were discovered and identified as the genus.
 Argon-argon radiometric dating indicates that the Kaiparowits Formation was deposited between 76.1 and 74.0 million years ago, during the Campanian stage of the Late Cretaceous period.
 This date means that Teratophoneus lived in the middle of the Campanian stage of the Late Cretaceous.
 In the same year Zhuchengtyrannus was named by David W. E. Hone and colleagues based on the holotype ZCDM V0031, a nearly complete right maxilla and associated left dentary (lower jaw, both with teeth) housed at Zhucheng Dinosaur Museum.
 In 2014 came Nanuqsaurus, the northern most tyrannosaurid found in Prince Creek Formation of the North Slope of Alaska, United States.
 In the same year also announced Qianzhousaurus known from a partial sub-adult individual consisting of a nearly complete skull with the lower jaws missing all teeth (lost during fossilization), 9 cervical vertebrae, 3 dorsal vertebrae, 18 caudal vertebrae, both scapulocoracoids, partial ilia, and the left hindlimb compromising the femur, tibia, fibula, astragalus with calcaneum, and metatarsals III and IV.
 Lythronax, the oldest known member of Tyrannosauridae, was described in 2013 by Mark A. Loewen and colleagues from a nearly complete specimen that was uncovered in 2009 in the Wahweap Formation of the Grand Staircase–Escalante National Monument.